 Measuring the cost of the dysfunctional private club board

-The New Oxford American Dictionary defines opportunity cost as "the loss of potential gain from other alternatives when one alternative is chosen."
-With that understanding, one must question the opportunity cost of a board choosing—and it is a choice—a governance model that promotes micro-management over leadership; allows personal agendas to supersede the best interests of the club or community; confuses boardroom conflict with balanced debate; and ignores strategic planning in favor of flavor of the month decision making.
+The New Oxford American Dictionary defines it as "the loss of potential gain from other alternatives when one alternative is chosen."
+So we ask, what is the opportunity cost of a board choosing—and it is a choice—a governance model that promotes micromanaging over leadership, that allows personal agendas to supersede the best interests of the club or community, that confuses boardroom conflict with balanced debate, and that ignores strategic planning in favor of flavor-of-the-month decision-making?

 Quantifying the immediate economic impact of losing a member is a relatively straightforward exercise.
-Consider the revenue received from a member, remove any direct costs, such as food and beverage costs, and the amount left is what any given member contributes to support the overall cost of the club operations—whether they use them or not.
-Losing members is anti-dilutive for club operating costs as fewer members have to spend more on a per capita basis (i.e., the cost per member increases while affordability decreases).
+Consider the revenue received from a member, remove any direct costs such as food and beverage cost, and we have the amount with which any given member supports the overall cost of the club operations—whether they use them or not.
+Losing members is anti-dilutive for club operating costs…fewer members have to spend more on a per capita basis, and the cost per member goes up and affordability goes down.

-After all prospective members are less likely to be interested in joining a club or buying into a community that is famous, or perhaps infamous, for its boardroom slugfests.
-That means saying goodbye to joining fee dollars from prospects and hello to deferred maintenance projects and declining facility conditions—the proverbial death spiral.
-For those clubs connected with residential real estate, the impact is magnified as lack of interest in club memberships takes its toll on property values.
-Those board members' intent on having it their way can be happy that, eventually, they will—as members flee to depart the madness.
+Will prospective members be interested in joining a club or buying into a community that is famous for its boardroom slugfests?
+We doubt it, so good bye to any joining fee dollars from those prospects and hello to deferred maintenance projects and declining facility conditions—which in turn leads to the proverbial death spiral.
+For those clubs connected with residential real estate this impact is magnified as lack of interest in club memberships takes its toll on property values.
+Those board members intent on getting their own way will eventually see members flee to depart the madness.

-For those who still find the link between boardroom angst and membership economics tenuous, consider this academic research outlined in Boardroom Brawls: An Empirical Analysis of Disputes Involving Directors.
-It is not much of stretch to make a comparison between public companies and their share price and private clubs and the perceived value of their memberships.
-Consider the following excerpt:
+For those readers who still find the link between boardroom angst and membership economics tenuous, consider this essay: Boardroom Brawls: An Empirical Analysis of Disputes Involving Directors.
+We can quickly draw the analogy between public companies and their share price and private clubs and the perceived value of their memberships when we read the following passage:

-Discord in the boardroom does not do anyone any good.
-Yes, healthy debate should be encouraged and practiced but the horror stories that emanate from some boardrooms would put Stephen King to shame.
-Club management should help board members help themselves by routinely investing in governance training, orientation sessions, strategic planning and governance audits.
+Discord in the boardroom does no one any good.
+Yes, healthy debate should be encouraged and practiced but the horror stories that emanate from some club boardrooms would put Stephen King to shame.
+Help board members help themselves by routinely investing in governance training, orientation sessions, strategic planning and governance audits.
 But remember, just like operations audits, a club cannot audit anything unless established standards exist.
-It is time to reflect on whether these standards for board governance exist within the club.
-And, when the board thinks it too costly to make these investments, they should be asked how they can measure the opportunity cost of boardroom dysfunction when the alternative is priceless—at least according to the bean counters.
+It is time to reflect on whether these standards for board governance exist within every club and when the board thinks it too costly to make these investments we ask them how they can measure the opportunity cost of boardroom dysfunction when the alternative is priceless—at least according to us bean counters.